San Francisco, California

 United Way Young Leaders

-Every year, hundreds of young professionals, 40 years of age and younger, join United Way Young Leaders in its efforts to improve our community and make a difference.
+Every year, hundreds of young professionals, in their 30s, join United Way Young Leaders in its efforts to improve our community and make a difference.
 Together with our partners, we provide assistance to area agencies whose programs serve thousands in our community, making our region a better place to live, work and grow.

 “I am excited to be part of the Young Leaders as it embodies the characteristics I was seeking in an organization—that the organization act based on a strong spirit of charity first and foremost, but also that it provide its members exceptional networking opportunities.”
 Patrick Horne, UWYL Volunteer